ppy/osu-wiki/wiki/Tournaments/o!cCO/2023/en.md

 ![osu!catch Convert Cup Open 2023 banner](img/banner.jpg)

-The **osu!catch Convert Cup Open 2023** (***o!cCO 2023***) was a double-elimination 2v2 osu!catch tournament hosted by ::{ flag=ID }:: [Urabe Mikoto](https://osu.ppy.sh/users/1272422) in which all the beatmaps were [converts from the osu! game mode](/wiki/Beatmap/Converts).
+The **osu!catch Convert Cup Open 2023** (***o!cCO 2023***) was a double-elimination 2v2 osu!catch tournament hosted by ::{ flag=ID }:: ::Urabe Mikoto::{ user-id=1272422 } in which all the beatmaps were [converts from the osu! game mode](/wiki/Beatmap/Converts).
 The tournament was open to teams of osu!catch players with at least one player from Asia or Oceania in their roster.
 Although it was the first to be held under the "osu!catch Convert Cup Open" banner, the tournament was considered as an expansion of the preceeding [Indonesia Convert Cup](/wiki/Tournaments/ICC) series.

 ## Tournament schedule